Back to blog

 Product: [product].
 Target keyword: [keyword].

-Write 5 RSA headline groups (3 headlines × 30 chars each)
+Write five RSA headline groups (three headlines, 30 characters each)

-Include keyword in 2 of 3 headlines per group.
+Include the keyword in two of three headlines per group.

 30. Meta ad copy + image brief